approvals/ApprovalTests.cpp/doc/Contributing.md

 ### <a name='Creatingnewpages'></a>Creating new pages

-If creating a new Markdown page, please make a copy of `doc/TemplatePage.md`.
+If creating a new Markdown page, please make a copy of [doc/TemplatePage.md](../doc/TemplatePage.md).
 This contains some boilerplate text which is tedious to create by hand.

-If the new page will be outside of the `doc` folder, delete the following lines at the end:
+If the new page will be outside of the [doc](../doc/) folder, delete the following lines at the end:

 ```
 ---